Cancer and Social Security Disability

 No additional paperwork is required to apply for CAL.
 When you submit your traditional Supplemental Security Income application, SSA will acknowledge that your condition is on the list and will move your application quickly through the process.

-There are currently 25 types of cancer on the CAL list, with the potential for more.
+There are currently 25 types of cancer on the Compassion Allowances Conditions list with the potential for more.
 Some types of cancers included are:

 - Metastatic brain or spinal cord cancer